AlexJakin/novelWatermark/README.md

 # Description

-A large model watermarking method TWT-LLM
+The code for A large model watermarking method TWT-LLM The rest of the code will be published shortly！